Facebook Pixel

 Managing Your Dosha

 Balancing your dosha involves making lifestyle choices that balance with your correct energy.
-Here are some general guidelines for each dosha:
+Here are some general guidelines for Ayurveda Vata dosha, Ayurveda Pitta dosha, and Kapha dosha::

 • Follow a routine and avoid excessive change.